 In a very early stage of her life, she began to realize that society was treating girls differently.
-By the time she was in high school she started writing rap lyrics.
-Even though she was rejected from a label, saying her music is not ‚suitable‘ because it was feminist rap, she never gave up spreading her word.
+By the time she was in high school, she started writing rap lyrics.
+Even though she was rejected from a label, saying her music is not “suitable” because it was feminist rap, she never gave up spreading her word.

-She soon discovered that there were more important topics that interested her as a journalist.
-That’s how she started giving a voice to people who were suffering under injustice.
+She soon discovered that there were more important topics that interested her as a journalist and that was how she started giving a voice to people suffering under injustice.

-I found myself in a conflict of my favourite music but also my passion for women rights.
-And then I’ve found QueenJo on Instagram – a feminist rapper.
+I found myself in a conflict of my favourite music but also my passion for women’s rights.
+And then I found QueenJo on Instagram – a feminist rapper.
 I thought it was too contradicting.
-That’s when I decided to make a portrait about this rapper from Philly.
-Ciarra Lambert.
+That’s when I decided to make a portrait about this rapper from Philly, Ciarra Lambert.